 Start in the top left corner, on level one.
 If you are currently averaging over 36 putts a round this is the biggest leak in your golfing scoring bucket.
 You should swiftly build some practice structures to improve this stat.

 If your playing stats pass this metric move one to the right.
 Check if you achieve level one ~ priority two: over 30% of up and down (for amateurs I class this as any shot inside 30-yards, for pros inside 50-yards).

 Keep moving along left to right until you complete level one.
-Then move onto Level 2 and repeat the process.
+Then move onto level two and repeat the process.
 Pick the first two areas you fail on as your key practice priorities.

-The following section is slightly over-simplified (golf stats are not independent of each other) , but golfers frequently ask me this sort of question.
-So, roughly speaking, each area of your game you move on to the next level will save you between 0.8 – 2 shots a round.
+The following section is slightly over-simplified (golf stats are not independent of each other), but golfers frequently ask me this sort of question.
+So, roughly speaking, each area of your game that progresses from level one to two and so on will save you between 0.8 – 2 shots a round.

 How many golf shots will I knock off my score for each level I move up?

 - Priority 1 Putting ~ Saves you 2 shots (simple maths)

 - Priority 2 Up & Downs ~ Saves you 1.8 shots